stevedekorte/strvct.net/README.md

 #### Auto Collapsing and Expanding

-Master-Detail views have the default behaviour of automatically collapsing and expandas needed during navigation in order to best fit on screen.
-For example, on very small screens, such as watches, it might collapse to only show the last Tile Stack, while larger screens as many of the right most Tile Stacks as possible.
+Master-Detail views, which have the detail view on the right, follow the policy of collapsing the left most master views until there is space for the remaining views.
+This allows for responsive and efficient use across a very wide range of window/display sizes.

 ### Nesting